Service brief · Chapter I · Annual Compliance

 Register of Charges

-Section 85.
-Every charge created on the company's assets — secured loans, mortgages, pledges.
-Updated within 30 days of charge creation, modification, or satisfaction, alongside the corresponding filing in CHG-1 / CHG-4.
+Every secured loan, mortgage, or pledge created on the company's assets.
+Updated within 30 days of creation, change, or satisfaction, alongside the matching filing with the Registrar.

 4. iv.